 Coal Tar sludge and BOD Sludge is being recycled in coke plant by mixing with raw materials.
-Chrome sludge is being disposed through authorized TSDF.
-All other kind of process wastes are being reutilized within the pant and also by coprocessors.
-Oily waste and spent oil are sold to authorized recyclers/re-processors.
+Chrome sludge is being disposed of through authorized TSDF.
+Various kind of process wastes are being reutilized within the plant.
+Oily waste and spent oil are sold to authorized recyclers/reprocessors.

 xix.
 All the slag shall be used for land filling inside the plant or used as building material only after passing through Toxic Chemical Leachability Potential (TCLP) test.
-Toxic Chromium sludge and other hazardous substances recovered from the slag and output waste shall be disposed off in secured landfill as per CPCB guidelines.
+Toxic Chromium sludge and other hazardous substances recovered from the slag and output waste shall be disposed of in secured landfill as per CPCB guidelines.

 LD Slag is used for road making and land filling.
-The TCLP test conducted by external approved agency and the report is enclosed under Annexure-4.
-Chrome sludge is being disposed through authorized TSDF i.e., Adityapur Waste management Pvt Ltd.
+The TCLP test conducted by external approved agency and the report is enclosed under Annexure-7.
+Chrome sludge is being disposed through authorized TSDF.

-Compliance Report of Environmental Clearance of Expansion of Steel Plant (9.7 MTPA to 11 MTPA, Crude Steel Production) at Tata Steel Works, Jamshedpur, District East Singhbhum, Jharkhand vide MoEF&CC Letter no J-11011/691/2007-IA.
-II (I) dated March 01, 2016 xx.
+xx.
 Proper handling, storage, utilization, and disposal of all the solid waste shall be ensured and regular report regarding toxic metal content in the waste material and its composition, end use of solid/hazardous waste shall be submitted to the Ministry's regional office at Ranchi, Jharkhand SPCB and CPCB.

 Most of the process solid waste are reutilized within the manufacturing process.
-Information regarding solid waste and hazardous waste is being submitted in Environment Statement to board every year.
-Status of Solid Waste, hazardous and other waste generation, and utilization from April 2024 to September 2024 is enclosed as Annexure-5.
+Information regarding solid waste and hazardous waste generation, utilization & disposal is being submitted in Environment Statement & Annual Returns to board every year.